openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Choose the :code:`Auto-Select` button to auto-select some scenes.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes.png
-    :alt: Arrow showing the button for auto selecting scenes.
+    :alt: Arrow showing the button for auto-selecting scenes.
     :width: 550
     :align: center

 You may set a minimum and maximum number of images per scene area that will be selected.
 Increase the minimum to **2** and the maximum to **100**.
-Click :code:`Select Scenes`.
+Choose :code:`Select Scenes`.
 If there is only one scene for an area, that will be the only one selected despite the minimum.

 .. figure:: ../_images/workflows/area_estimation/auto_select_scenes_menu.png
     :alt: Menu for auto-selecting scenes.